pierreazalbert/smartrods/README.md

 The demonstration version of the application is available [here](http://app.smartrods.co.uk).

-The API documentation is available [here](http://pierreazalbert.github.io/smartrods)
+The API documentation is available [here](http://pierreazalbert.github.io/smartrods).

 ## Application description

 The Smart Rods application is based on the [Flask](http://flask.pocoo.org) framework, written in Python.

 There are two distinct modules in the application which have been implemented as [Blueprints](http://flask.pocoo.org/docs/0.12/blueprints/) for better isolation and organisation of code.
 The Site module serves all the files necessary to display the application in a client browser, and the API module acts as an interface between the PostgreSQL database and the application front end.
-The

 ## Running the application locally